Most Common Plumbing Mistakes DIYers Make

 - Time, and

-What’s the point waiting around for a plumber all day?
+What’s the point of waiting around for a plumber all day?
 In theory, the above logic works; however, in practice, it leaves a lot to be desired.
 After all, the reason plumbing services are in demand is down to the mistakes.
 Not only are they common, but they are catastrophic too.
-Yep, that’s the case even if you’re a certified DIY expert.
+Yep, that’s the case, even if you’re a certified DIY expert.